lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/04-Advanced-selectors/README.md

 ## Background & Objectives

-Use advanced selectors (id, class, grouping, descendant selectors) to fine-tune your page with a more subtle design.
+Use advanced CSS selectors (id, class, grouping, descendant selectors) to fine-tune your page with a more subtle design.

 ## Specs